Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 C:, D: for the internal disk drive
 ```

-A partition is considered active if it has the "active" flag set in the partition table (the most significant bit in the first byte of the partition table entry); this can be set using FDISK (see _[3.5.
-The built-in partitioning tool](#35-the-built-in-partitioning-tool)_).

 The internal disk drive would not have any drives attached if you pressed SHIFT while booting (see _[2.10.
 Boot keys and the boot menu](#210-boot-keys-and-the-boot-menu)_) or if you use a Nextor kernel variant with the SHIFT key inverted.

 After all drives have been assigned to drivers, a device and partition to drive automatic mapping procedure will be run for each of these drives.
 Each drive is mapped to a device partition that meets the following conditions:

-1. The device doesn't have the "don't use for automapping" flag set (this flag is set by the driver)
+1. The device doesn't have the "don't use for automapping" flag set (this flag is set by the driver).
-2. Is a valid FAT12 or FAT16 partition (only FAT12 when booting in MSX-DOS 1 mode)
+2. Is a valid FAT12 or FAT16 partition (only FAT12 when booting in MSX-DOS 1 mode).
-3. Is an active partition
+3. Is an active partition.

 If no partitions are found that meet all three conditions, then the search is started over, but this time skipping the "is active" check; devices that already have one of their partitions mapped to another drive are skipped in this second pass, so that a device never gets more drives than the ones reserved for it (one per active partition, with a minimum of one).
 If this fails again, absolute sector 0 of the device is checked (to see if the device doesn't have partitions but holds a valid FAT filesystem) as a last resort.

 If no suitable partition is found in any device, the drive remains attached to its device but with no partition assigned; a partition will then be searched again on the first access to the drive.
 This happens for devices that are offline at boot time (only if the driver declares them as removable), and for devices that are online but don't hold any valid filesystem (e.g. a brand new or not yet partitioned storage device, which this way keeps a drive attached so that it can be accessed right away after being partitioned).

-Note that the automatic mapping procedure only supports devices with numbers 1 to 63.
-In the unlikely case of a driver exposing devices with higher numbers, drives can be mapped to their partitions explicitly (see _[3.4.1.
+The automatic mapping procedure only supports devices with numbers 1 to 63: this is a current limitation of Nextor that could disappear in future versions.
+In the case of a driver exposing devices with higher numbers, drives can be mapped to their partitions explicitly (see _[3.4.1.
 MAPDRV: the drive mapping tool](#341-mapdrv-the-drive-mapping-tool)_), but these devices won't get drives automatically.

 Note that in order to speed up the booting procedure, only the first 9 partitions of each device are scanned during this procedure; consequently, FDISK (see _[3.5.
 The built-in partitioning tool](#35-the-built-in-partitioning-tool)_) allows changing the "active" flag on these first 9 partitions only.